 On December 17, 2021, the Company, our Chairman and Chief Executive Officer, Peter Cannito, and then current, but now former Chief Financial Officer, William Read, were named as defendants in a putative class action complaint filed in the United States District Court for the Middle District of Florida.
 That litigation is captioned Lemen v.
-Redwire Corp. et al., Case No. 3:21-cv-01254-TIC-PDB (M.D.
-Fla.).
+Redwire Corp. et al., Case No. 3:21-cv-01254-TJC-PDB (M.D.
+Fla.) ("Lemen").
 On March 7, 2022, the Court appointed a lead plaintiff.
 On June 17, 2022, the lead plaintiff filed an amended complaint.
 In the amended complaint, the lead plaintiff alleges that the Company and certain of its directors and officers made misleading statements and/or failed to disclose material facts about the Company's business, operations, and prospects, allegedly in violation of Section 10(b) (and Rule 10b-5 promulgated thereunder) and Section 20(a) of the Exchange Act.
 As relief, the plaintiffs are seeking, among other things, compensatory damages.
-The defendants believe the allegations are without merit and intend to defend the suit vigorously.
 On August 16, 2022, the defendants moved to dismiss the complaint in its entirety, and such motion was denied by the Court on March 22, 2023.
-A reasonable estimate of the amount of any possible loss or range of loss cannot be made at this time.
+On November 15, 2024, the Company and plaintiffs filed a joint motion for a stipulated order to settle this litigation pursuant to a settlement agreement entered into among the parties.
+Under the terms of the agreement, Redwire will pay \$8.0 million to settle claims brought on behalf of purchasers of Redwire's publicly traded shares from March 25, 2021, through March 31, 2022.
+Redwire has also agreed to certification of a settlement class to facilitate resolution of claims.
+The Company has consistently denied the accusations and entered into this proposed settlement, which is not an admission or concession of liability, to avoid the costs and risks inherent in continued litigation.
+The settlement would resolve all claims against Redwire and other defendants in this matter.
+During the three months ended March 31, 2025, the Company paid the \$\$8.0 million settlement amount into escrow releasing the previously recogniz